People / Graduate Students

 Lida Zeitlin Wu

-Transmediality, color, narrative, television, synesthesia, animation, Russian literature and film, Vladimir Nabokov
+Color, aesthetics, transmedia, narrative, television, synesthesia, Russian visual culture and literature, Vladimir Nabokov